 Can you migrate videos to Microsoft Stream?

-We currently cannot migrate to Microsoft Stream (due to no publicly available API yet) but we can migrate to the Office 365 Video Portal and Microsoft will migrate you from there to Microsoft Stream at a later date (for free).
+We currently cannot migrate to Microsoft Stream (due to no publicly available API yet) but we can migrate to the Microsoft 365 Video Portal.
+Microsoft will migrate you from there to Microsoft Stream at a later date (for free).
 See this link for more details.

 Can you migrate secret and private groups?